-I was incorporated until I retired, so I had used this one for my corporate taxes.
+I was incorporated until I retired, so I used this one for my corporate taxes.

-TurboTax Business can be downloaded for either PC and Mac computers.
+TurboTax Business can be downloaded for either PC or Mac computers.
 Select your preference when purchasing.

 Schedule C for Self-Employed and Small Businesses

 You can file Schedule C for business income and expenses with all the CD and Downloaded TurboTax products (Basic, Deluxe, Premier, and Home & Business).
-However, if you use the online version, only "Home & Business" will create Schedule C.
+However, only "Home & Business" will create Schedule C if you use the online version.

 Filing for a Non-Calendar Fiscal Year

-If your fiscal year is not the same as a calendar year, then you may get to buy the Business TurboTax from Amazon at a huge reduced price since you can wait to purchase it later when you need to file.
+If your fiscal year differs from a calendar year, you might find the Business TurboTax at a significantly reduced price on Amazon since you can wait to purchase it later when you need to file.

 My case is a good example:

-Since I incorporated in June and my fiscal year went from June 1st to May 31st.
-Since my fiscal year ends in May, my deadline for filing by business tax report is September rather than April.
-Therefore, I always wait until August to buy TurboTax for Business.
+I incorporated in June, and my fiscal year went from June 1st to May 31st.
+Since my fiscal year ended in May, my deadline for filing my business tax report was September rather than April.
+Therefore, I always waited until August to buy TurboTax for Business.

-Since it's considered obsolete by then for that year, I get the advantage of a considerable discount.
-If you have a company that files under a different fiscal year, you may also save on the purchase of Business TurboTax.
+Since it was considered obsolete by then for that year, I had the advantage of a considerable discount from Amazon.
+If you have a company that files under a different fiscal year, you may also save on purchasing Business TurboTax later in the year.
 Take advantage of that if you can.

 People Also Ask